Patriot Women Take Tea and a Stand

 Continue up Broad Street.
 At King Street, look diagonally across the intersection to the northeast corner.
 You will see a tiny marble rectangle in the wall of the building there, on the King side.
 It notes that the office of Joseph Hewes, mentioned twice earlier, was on that corner.

-Hewes then was appointed the head of the new country’s Naval Committee, making him in effect the first Secretary of the Navy.
-He recruited one of the most famous naval heroes in American history, John Paul Jones, and gave his merchant fleet over to the Congress for refitting as warships.
-Although Jones or another officer are usually called the “Father of the American Navy,” those acts and his position suggest Hewes has a stronger claim.
+Hewes was named to the new country’s Naval Committee, and recruited one of the most famous navy heroes in American history, John Paul Jones.
+He also gave his merchant fleet over to the Congress for refitting as warships.

 You can go straight up Broad Street to Church Street.
 But to see private homes of other Tea Party petition signers, continue down King to South Granville Street.
 Turn right, walk one block, and turn left.
 Abigail Charlton and her attorney husband lived at 206 West Eden Street, built in 1765.
 Return to Granville, go up another block, and turn right.
 Lydia Bennett lived in the 1757 house at 120 West Queen Street.
 Continue to Broad Street and turn left.
 Walk two blocks.